-The Company's corporate objectives and CEO objectives for fiscal 2020 consisted of: ((1) Finalize debt and equity financing sufficient to bring the Revenue-Virginius Mine back into production.
+The Company's corporate objectives and CEO objectives for fiscal 2021 consisted of: (1) Finalize debt and equity financing sufficient to bring the Revenue-Virginius Mine back into production.
 (2) ensure Company policies related to safety, environment and human resources are successfully executed; successfully restart the Revenue-Virginius Mine; (3) establish growth plans and objectives for the Revenue-Virginius Mine; and (4) examine strategic options for the Shafter Project.

-Although the above objectives were achieved no discretionary bonuses were paid to senior management.
+The above objectives were not fully achieved and no discretionary bonuses were paid to senior management.